Data Collection for our Platform

 What Technology Do We Use to Collect Information?

-We use a variety of technologies to collect information, all of which are widely used on the Internet.
+We use a variety of technologies, including cookies, pixel tags, and scripts, to collect information, all of which are widely used on the Internet.
 The information that we collect via our technologies is used for the purpose of targeting ads, measuring the effectiveness of ads on behalf of DataXu’s advertisers and to identify the audience most likely to respond to an advertisement.
 This information also helps DataXu ensure that you don’t repeatedly see the same ad.
 We may also use non-PII data from third parties, including advertising exchanges.
+This information is transferred to DataXu in a form that does not identify a particular individual and remains in this form.

 DataXu operates the following domains: